Syrian Constitution of 2012

-The 2012 Constitution of Ba'athist Syria was the constitution of Ba'athist Syria between 27 February 2012 until the fall of the Assad regime on 8 December 2024.
+The 2012 Constitution of Syria was the constitution of Ba'athist Syria between 27 February 2012 until the fall of the Assad regime on 8 December 2024.
 It replaced the 1973 constitution.

 Following the 2011 Syrian revolution, Ba'athist Syria drafted a new constitution and put it to a referendum on 26 February 2012, which was unmonitored by international observers.
 The modifications in the constitution were cosmetic and part of Ba'athist government's response to the nationwide protests.
 Since the move monopolized power of the Government of Syria and was drafted without consultation outside loyalist circles, Syrian opposition and revolutionary parties boycotted the referendum, resulting in very low participation as per Assad government's data.
 The referendum resulted in the adoption of the new constitution, which came into force on 27 February 2012.

 After the fall of the Assad regime, spokesman of the Syrian transitional government stated that during the government's three-month transition term, the Ba'athist constitution and parliament was suspended, adding that a 'judicial and human rights committee' would be established to review the constitution prior to making amendments.
 On 29 January 2025, during the Syrian Revolution Victory Conference, Hassan Abdul Ghani, the spokesman for the Military Operations Command, announced the repeal of the 2012 Syrian constitution.
-It was subsequently replaced by the 2025 Interim Constitution of Syria on 13 March 2025.
+It was subsequently replaced by the Constitutional Declaration on 13 March 2025.